learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 another hash.
 This is also sometimes referred to as a multidimensional hash.

 As programmers, we strive to write code that models the real world.
-The programs we write serve a purpose––whether you're creating a simple command line game or an app to help hospitals manage patient data, our code is designed to do a real job, like run a game or communicate critical information.
+The programs we write serve a purpose—whether you're creating a simple command line game or an app to help hospitals manage patient data, our code is designed to do a real job, like run a game or communicate critical information.

 In this lesson, we'll introduce nested, or multidimensional, hashes and explain how they're useful in programming.

-## Where Will You Find Nested Hashes?
+## Identify How Nested Hashes Can Store Complex Associations of Data

 Nested hashes are a very common way to store and operate on complex associated data in a program.
 You are likely to encounter them any time you find yourself